dreamcatcher-tech/network/Inbox/2024-09-13 1222 stateboard api.md

 If the file disappears, then we back you out to the last known location. fetch by oid should be enough.  in backchat, it should use the cache, and it should

+How should the files and path objects handle their async nature ?